ekliao/EricLiaoDigitalGarden/src/site/notes/Obsidian Digital Garden plugin - Certain characters in note name or title won't work (resulting in page not found) but will build successfully on Netlify｜數位花園頁名不允許某些OB合法字元.md

 ==workaround:

-- Use the full-width version ＋ instead.
+- Use the word "plus" instead.
+The full-width version won't do.
 ---
 [[Obsidian Issues 問題\|Obsidian Issues 問題]]